ivanov/kanten/README.md

 TODO
 ----
 [x] horizontal progress bar indicator
+[ ] figure out how many columns are displayed, and adjust pbar accordingly [ ] don't make the last displayed columns dissappear at the end?
 [ ] (n / m) total pages (columns) indicator
 [x] some vertical empty space at the top
 [x] space bar should move one column over (or whole screen?)